Skip to main content

 Thank you to everyone who has submitted an application!

-Applications have now closed, and are now being reviewed.
+Applications have now closed, and are being reviewed ahead of the public vote opening.

-All applications are checked by volunteer community reviewers, who read all applications to ensure they meet the relevant 'Essential Criteria' and 'What We Will Not Fund'.
-Any applications that don't meet the criteria will not progress to the vote.
+Applications are checked by volunteer community reviewers, who read all applications to ensure they meet the relevant critera.
+Any applications that don't meet the criteria will not progress to the public vote.

 We may contact you during this period to confirm information or ask for additional information, so please keep checking your inbox (and junk/spam folders!) just in case.